Cheap uplights, a banner corrected with Sharpie, and a rented DJ. Peak Orangeside High.

 “Wouldn’t dare,” he answered playfully.

 They moved toward the edge of the lot where the light wasn’t struggling.
 The rain had tapered to a mist; the street smelled faintly of cut grass and cheap beer.
-Her shoulders dropped, relief visible as a breath.
+Her shoulders dropped.

 “So,” she said, half-smile, “tell me the worst thing about being in your thirties.”